-Olivia Jade ‘No Longer Dating’ Singer Jackson Guthy
+Olivia Jade Reportedly ‘No Longer Dating’ Singer Jackson Guthy

 Olivia Jade Giannulli, the 19-year-old daughter of actress Lori Loughlin and designer Mossimo Giannulli, is a single lady.
 The YouTube star has split from her boyfriend, 23-year-old model/musician Jackson Guthy, in the aftermath of her parents’ alleged involvement in the nationwide college admissions scandal, People reports.
 An insider told the outlet that Jackson and Olivia “were hanging out for several months but decided to just be friends.”

-Olivia Jade was reportedly staying at Jackson Guthy’s place in Malibu after her parents were arrested in the college scam in March and accused of paying $500,000 in bribes to get Olivia and her sister, Isabella, into USC as fake crew team recruits.
+Olivia Jade was reportedly staying at Guthy’s place in Malibu after her parents were arrested in the college scam in March and accused of paying $500,000 in bribes to get Olivia and her sister, Isabella, into the University of Southern California as fake crew team recruits.
 Now, the social media influencer is relocating to her own apartment after her split from Guthy, the source said.

 “Olivia is doing well and is really excited to be moving into her own apartment.
 She’s leaning on and hanging out with close friends at the moment.”